unytics/airbyte_serverless/README.md

 <br>

 ## 👋 Contribute

 Any contribution is more than welcome 🤗!
 - Add a ⭐ on the repo to show your support
 - Raise an issue to raise a bug or suggest improvements
 - Open a PR!
 Below are some suggestions of work to be done:
-  - improve secrets management
+  - improve secrets management (use secret manager)
-  - implement a CLI
-  - manage configurations as yaml files
   - implement the `get_logs` method of `BigQueryDestination`
   - add a new destination connector (Cloud Storage?)
-  - add more serverless deployment examples.
+  - add more remote runners such compute instances.
+  - implements vpc access
   - implement optional post-processing (replace, upsert data at destination instead of append?)

 <br>